 Request forms are available for wards and departments from stationery using an ad hoc requisition form.
-GPs may request forms from the histology office on ext 4110.
+GPs may request forms from the histology office on ext.
+64110.

 Pre-labelled, pre-filled (neutral buffered formalin) containers are available from the pathology store on (66)4407.

-Five litre containers of neutral buffered formalin are available from histopathology on ext 4591.
+Five litre containers of neutral buffered formalin are available from histopathology on ext.
+64591.

-All specimens must be labelled with full patient identification and be accompanied by a request form giving full clinical details and signed by a doctor, in accordance with BSUH Pathology Specimen and Request Form Labelling Requirements (downloadable here).
+All specimens must be labelled with full patient identification and be accompanied by a request form giving full clinical details and signed by a doctor, in accordance with UHSPE Pathology Sample and Request Form Labelling Requirements.